kidusasfaw/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
 My name is Kidus.
-I received my PhD in statistics at University of Michigan.
+I received my PhD in statistics from University of Michigan.
 I am actively looking for opportunities that line up with my interests.

 My research has focused on building statistical inference methodology for nonlinear, non-Gaussian stochastic processes.
 My work has valuable applications in ecology, epidemiology, weather forecasting and target tracking.
 I am being advised by [Edward Ionides](https://dept.stat.lsa.umich.edu/~ionides/) and [Aaron King](https://kinglab.eeb.lsa.umich.edu/king/).